 When I retired from my college, I hoped my ministry teaching meditation/prayer, Yoga, stress management, and holding retreats would financially support me.
 And, in the first couple of years, I made several thousand dollars.
 But my relationship to my services changed.
 I began to measure my success by the amount of money I made.

-My work at Panther Brook Spiritual Center is, first and foremost, my spiritual practice.
+spiritual practice.
 The purpose of my life is to be Self- and God-realized.
 My personal meditation practice and being of service to others fulfills my life’s purpose.
 So I decided to remove money from the equation.

 I resolved that all services and retreats offered at Panther Brook Spiritual Center would be free.
 Nor would I actively solicit donations.
-So I never ask my students for money!
+So I

 I offer the opportunity to experience the truth of Christ’s words, “The Kingdom of God is within you” (Luke 17:21 KJV).
 I am teaching methods to remove obstacles to entering the Kingdom of God.
 While I am convinced that it is only through God’s grace that we enter the Kingdom of God, there definitely are things we can do to enhance the possibility.